Is a preapproved loan offer legit?

 Not always.
 There are differences in the rates offered by mail and those offered online.
 As to which is better, it depends on the lender.
 Some have better online rates, while others offer an attractive deal in letters to get you to apply.

 Both use preliminary information about your finances to determine preapproval.
 Neither guarantees a certain rate or even if you’ll be offered a loan once you submit a full application.
 This means that you’ll still have to go through the full application process either way and will likely have to submit to a hard credit pull so the lender can confirm that you’re a good borrower.
-You will typically temporarily lose around 5 points from your credit score from a hard pull.
+You will typically temporarily lose around five points from your credit score from a hard pull.

 6 warning signs of a preapproval scam

 Not every letter you get in the mail is honest.
 If you’ve received an offer and it looks suspicious, trust your gut.
 There are plenty of scams out there.
-These 6 signs can help you avoid sinking money into a fake loan offer.
+These six signs can help you avoid sinking money into a fake loan offer.

 1. “100% guarantee” There’s no such thing as guaranteed loan approval.
 Too many variables can change between when you actually apply for a loan and when you receive an offer.
 Lenders that offer this are trying to get you to take out a loan, often with excruciatingly high interest rates and unbearably large fees.
+Learn more about guaranteed approval loans.

 2. Upfront fees.
 If a lender requires you to make payments upfront, it’s a huge red flag.
 There’s never a time when you’ll need to give your credit card information to make a payment before you get funded.